#1 in Sleep Product Research

 THE GOOD.
 The Sleep Number Bed offers adjustable firmness / comfort for each side.
 Pain-relief potential and lifespan / longevity are above average.
 Owners who approve of the bed tend to highly approve.

 THE BAD.
-An uncomfortable middle area, air loss, air pump noise, breakdowns / malfunctions, price, and below-average warranty coverage are the main owner complaints.
+Main owner complaints include an uncomfortable middle area (on most models), air loss, air pump noise, breakdowns / malfunctions, price, and below-average warranty coverage.
 Owners who disapprove of the bed tend to highly disapprove.

 THE COMPANY: Sleep Number / Select Comfort makes permanent-use air beds ranging in price from $700-$4400 (queen, no foundation).
 The company – in business since 1987 and headquartered in Minneapolis, MN – dominates the permanent-use air bed market.